4exova/test/QuickStart.en.md

     ```

-2. To represent current JavaScript code, use modular system [YModules](https://en.bem.info/tools/bem/modules/).
+2. To represent current JavaScript code, use [YModules](https://bem.info/tools/bem/modules/) modular system .

     ```js
     modules.define(
-        'hello', // block name
+        'hello', // a block name
         ['i-bem__dom'], // dependence connection
-        function(provide, BEMDOM) { // function to which names of the used modules are transferred provide(BEMDOM.decl('hello', { // block declaration
+        function(provide, BEMDOM) { // a function that received names of the used modules provide(BEMDOM.decl('hello', { // a block declaration
-                onSetMod: { // constructor for reaction description on event 'js': {
+                onSetMod: { // a constructor that describes reaction on an event 'js': {
                         'inited': function() {
                             this._input = this.findBlockInside('input');

-                            this.bindTo('submit', function(e) { // event on which there will be a reaction
+                            this.bindTo('submit', function(e) { // the event that causes reaction
                                 e.preventDefault(); // prevention of event work by default (form data sending to the server with page reload) this.elem('greeting').text('Hello, ' + this._input.getVal() + '!');
                             });